openmrs/openmrs-esm-core/docs/under_the_hood/migrating_react_18.md

     * Find 'patient-search' -> click on it to edit entry

-    * Type `8081` to set import url to "//localhost:8081/openmrs-esm-patient-search-app.js" (Make correctios to this based on what your port was from the previous step)
+    * Type `8081` to set import url to "`//localhost:8081/openmrs-esm-patient-search-app.js`" (Make correctios to this based on what your port was from the previous step)

-    * Refresh the page
+    * Refresh the page.
+You should see the app running

 At this point you will have a local version of the core app shell running, and one of the microfrontends served locally on a different server.
 The app shell is then pointed to the second server thanks to the importmap override done with the help of the devtools.
+Now you can really start the integration effort in ernest.
+Let's upgrade the rest of the packages.

+9. Upgrade Carbon to v11

+    * Follow the upgrade guide [here](https://carbondesignsystem.com/migrating/guide/develop).

+10. Upgrade React Router Dom

+    * Follow the upgrade guide [here](https://reactrouter.com/docs/en/v6/upgrading/v5)

+Congratulations!
+You have upgraded one microfrontend to use the latest libraries.

-Repeat steps 4-8 for all packages you want to serve at the same time.
+Repeat steps 4-8 for all packages you want to serve, upgrade, and re-integrate at the same time.